Maryland Child Pornography Defense Attorney

 When you have been accused of a child pornography crime, it is imperative that you take immediate action.
 If the search just occurred at your residence or electronic equipment was just confiscated, then it is very important that your defense lawyer begin an investigation to determine if actual criminal charges can be prevented.
 Sometimes a prosecution can be avoided altogether.
 Other times, it’s a question of dealing with the state attorney to try and limit the actual criminal charges.

-We Serve Clients Throughout Baltimore, Annapolis, Bel Air, Towson, Westminster & Montgomery County!
+We Serve Clients Throughout Baltimore, Annapolis, Bel Air, Towson, Westminster, Montgomery County & the rest of Maryland!

 The Law Offices of James E. Crawford, Jr. & Associates has been handling child pornography cases for over 25 years in Maryland.
 We have the experience to assist you when you need it the most – reach out to (443) 709-9999 to schedule a free consultation.